Lapulapu: Recognition as a Filipino hero

 Lapulapu is regarded, retroactively, as the first Filipino hero.

-On April 27, 2017, President Rodrigo Duterte declared April 27 (the date when Battle of Mactan happened) as Lapu-Lapu Day for honoring as the first hero in the country who defeated foreign rule.
+On April 27, 2017, President Rodrigo Duterte declared April 27 (the date when the Battle of Mactan happened) as Lapu-Lapu Day for honoring as the first hero in the country who defeated foreign rule.
 Duterte also signed Executive Order No. 17 creating the Order of Lapu-Lapu which recognizes the services of government workers and private citizens in relation to the campaigns and advocacies of the President.
 During the First Regular Season of the 14th Congress of the Philippines, Senator Richard Gordon introduced a bill proposing to declare April 27 as an official Philippine national holiday to be known as Adlaw ni Lapu-Lapu, (Cebuano, "Day of Lapu-Lapu").

+The government of British Columbia, Canada, officially recognised April 27 as Lapu-Lapu Day in 2023, acknowledging the cultural contributions of the Filipino Canadians, one of the largest immigrant groups in the province.
+Each year, Lapu-Lapu Day is celebrated by Filipino Canadians in Vancouver.

+Kadaugan sa Mactan

+On April 27, 2024, "Lapulapu Day", 300 "eskrimadores," with "Lapu-Lapu Arnis de Abanico" performed a historical reenactment of "Kadaugan sa Mactan" at Mactan Shrine as witnessed by Mayor Junard Chan.

 Commemorations

 The government erected a statue in his honor on Mactan Island and renamed the town of Opon in Cebu to Lapu-Lapu City.
 A large statue of him, donated by South Korea, stands in the middle of Agrifina Circle in Rizal Park in Manila, replacing a fountain and rollerskating rink.
 Lapulapu appears on the official seal of the Philippine National Police.
 His face was used as the main design on the 1-centavo coin that was circulated in the Philippines from 1967 to 1994.

 In the United States, a street in South of Market, San Francisco is named after Lapulapu.
 That street and others in the immediate neighborhood were renamed by the San Francisco Board of Supervisors with names derived from historical Filipino heroes on August 31, 1979.

 On January 18, 2021, the Bangko Sentral ng Pilipinas, in cooperation with the Quincentennial Commemorations in the Philippines, launches the 5,000-Piso commemorative non-circulating banknote, in honor of his heroism.